-A beautiful hilltop temple, Wat Bang Riang (Wat Rat Upatam in its formal name) is located on Khao Lan Mountain in Thap Put, Phang Nga Province.
-It features a seated golden Buddha image, a large statue of Kwam Im, the Chinese Goddess of Mercy and fine Thai temple architecture.
+Wat Bang Riang (formally Wat Rat Upatam) is a beautiful hilltop temple on Khao Lan Mountain in Thap Put, Phang Nga Province.
+The temple features a seated golden Buddha image, a large statue of Kwam Im (Guan Yin), the Chinese Goddess of Mercy, as well as fine Thai temple architecture.

-A drive through this rustic countryside can be very interesting, despite the fact that it is not on the usual tourist beaten path and it’s well worth a visit if you have time to spare.
+A drive through the rustic countryside in which the temple resides can be very interesting, despite it not being on the usual travellers’ beaten path.
+Even so, it’s well worth a visit if you have time to spare while in Phang Nga.

 - Phuket FantaSea Cultural Theme Park